skyrimunificationproject/skyrimunificationproject.github.io/core.markdown

 Lighting:
    * None
 The Lost Library:
-   * Legacy of the Dragonborn
+   * Legacy of the Dragonborn (if installing Adventures) Map Markers:
-Map Markers:
    * Atlas Map Markers SE (port by kryptopyr)
 Morrowloot: